 Worship at Haney Church

 Our live worship services are informal and intentionally flexible to express that this is a dynamic conversation.
-But when you watch carefully you will notice a structure as each service is designed to express four movements in the conversation:
+But when you watch carefully you’ll notice a structure as each service is designed to express four movements in the conversation:

 - God calls us to worship and we praise God